greggersaurus/OpenSteamController/README.md

 ## [Steam Controller Update News](http://store.steampowered.com/news/?appids=353370)

-* Useful to get an idea of what changed from firmware to firmware release.
+* Useful to get an idea of what changed from official firmware to firmware release.

 ## [UnBricking Steam Controller (Manual Firmware Update, Rollback)](https://steamcommunity.com/sharedfiles/filedetails/?id=572740074)

 * Step by step guide on how to manually change the Steam Controller firmware.
-* Much of this information is captured in [Loading Firmware](./LoadingFirmware.md)
+* Much of this information is captured in [Loading Firmware](./LoadingFirmware.md).
-    * This presents the information in the context of how it applies to this Project and its Subprojects
+    * [Loading Firmware](./LoadingFirmware.md) presents the information in the context of how it applies to Open Steam Controller Project and its Subprojects.

 ## Steam Communities